 Faith Edwards, Director of Programs and Development

-She managed event planning and logistics for training events in Texas and nationally and she supported
+She coordinated event planning and logistics for

 Edwards holds a Bachelor of Arts in public relations and advertising from the University of Houston.